Originally posted on 7 August 2023, updated 7 January 2025

 The Guardian produced an article highlighting the risk of vape fires in waste centres when they are disposed of incorrectly and damaged in the process.

-The article highlights that the hazardous materials in lithium batteries and at waste centres means that fires, such as the Bradford tyre fire in 2020, can burn for days or weeks and use a massive amount of resources.
+The article highlights that the hazardous materials in lithium batteries and at waste centres mean that fires, such as the Bradford tyre fire in 2020, can burn for days or weeks and use a massive amount of resources.

 Consequently, there has been a rise in innovative thermal imaging cameras, automatic foam jets, and artificial intelligence-controlled systems.